karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/personal/mydoc/pages/user.md

 In light kit admin, we use the **WebsiteLightUser** user class to represent our user.
 And a MysqlLightWebsiteUserDatabase instance for the **user_database** service.

+We provide a default user, with the following properties:

+- identifier: lka_dude
+- pseudo: Dude
+- password: dude